-- •In December, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
-See pages 5 and 6. - •Carroll Water Treatment Plant is undergoing winter maintenance.
-During this period, half the plant is removed from service.
-Train A was removed from service on January 10, 2022 and will remain off-line for approximately six weeks.
-Train B was off-line from November 15 until December 31, 2021. - •MWRA met all regulatory targets for the month.
-One community triggered the requirement for an Assessment under the Revised Total Coliform Rule.
+- •In March, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
+See pages 5 and 6. - •MWRA met all regulatory targets for the month.
+No community triggered the requirement for an Assessment under the Revised Total Coliform Rule.
 See Page 7. - •To reduce paper usage, printing, and postage costs, and to provide the most detailed information on water quality, MWRA changed to an electronic version of this report in 2015.